Can we scale human feedback for complex AI tasks? An intro to scalable oversight.

 Weak to Strong Generalisation[3]: use feedback anyway and see how models generalise

 Teachers and professors seem to be able to train students that end up being much smarter than them.
 For example, the mathematician Godfrey Hardy mentored Srinivasa Ramanujan, but it is generally accepted that Ramanujan was the more impressive of the two.
-This insight about less capable mentors being able to supervise smarter students also apply to humans supervising superhuman AI systems.
+The idea is that if less capable mentors can guide students smarter than them, maybe humans could guide superhuman AI systems.

 Weak to strong generalisation is an empirical approach to learn how larger models generalise when trained by feedback from weaker supervisors.
 These experiments might help us predict how superhuman models might generalise when trained by feedback from humans, as well as how even more advanced models might generalise from superhuman models, and so on.